 If you live in a house and have a lot of garden space available

 - There are so many options available to you.
 You can either build your own compost heap, get our award-winning Blackwall 220L composter made of recycled plastic (for less than £30)!
 Without the need for good drainage!
-There is also HotBin for fast and efficient compost making, smaller Green Cone food waste digester, gardener’s favourite Green Johanna… You choose!
+There is also the HotBin for fast and efficient compost making, the smaller Green Cone food waste digester, or the gardener’s favourite - Green Johanna - you choose!

 If you have a limited garden space

 - Bokashi composting is an ideal solution for you.
 It is a simple and quick way to tackle all your household food waste and reduce greenhouse emissions in exchange for nutrient-rich soil.
 Keep in mind that you will need to finish the process outside.
 Shop our bestselling Bokashi Twin pack which already includes a 3-month supply of bokashi bran.

 - Invest in a wormery and keep it on your balcony.
 It produces both compost and liquid fertiliser, but it also requires a bit more attention.